-Causes Of Pain In Back Of The Knee That I See Most Commonly In People Age 40 & Above
+Back Of The Knee Pain Causes I've See In People Age 40+

 Calf or Hamstring Muscle Problems

-Why are muscle problems not commonly discussed causes of pain in back of the knee?
+Why are muscle problems not commonly discussed causes of back of the knee pain?

 Why do calf or hamstring muscle problems cause pain in back of the knee?

-As you can see from the image above, the calves and hamstrings both cross the back of the knee joint and tendinopathy where they attach can be a common cause of pain in the back of the knee.
+As you can see from the image above, the calves and hamstrings both cross the back of the knee joint and tendinopathy where they attach can be a common cause of this pain.

 The hamstrings are made of up 3 muscles: the biceps femoris (the outside or lateral hamstring) and the semitendinosis and semimembranosis which are the inner or medial hamstrings.

 The semitendinosis tendon actually wraps around and attaches to the front of the knee and can be a common cause of pain on the inside of the knee.